-U.S. GAAP ☑

-International Financial Reporting Standards as issued by the International Accounting Standards Board □
+U.S. GAAP 🗹 International Financial Reporting Standards as issued by the Other 🗆 International Accounting Standards Board 🗆

-Other 🗆

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 \square Item 18 \square
+Item 17  Item 18 🔲

 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes \Box No \Box